Understanding Recursion in Data Structures: Types & Examples

 Direct Recursion

 Direct recursion happens when a function calls itself directly during its execution.
 It breaks the problem into smaller subproblems, solves one of them, and then calls itself with the reduced version of the problem.
 The process continues until it reaches a base case that stops the recursion.
-In simple terms, the function refers to itself within its body to solve the task step by step.

 Example (Python):